marshallward/accessproject/access_cm.rst

 ==========

 ACCESS-CM is the climate model of the ACCESS model suite, consisting of the UM, MOM and CICE submodels, and the OASIS3-MCT coupler library.
-All models include custom modifications to support OASIS communication and additional conversions of the coupling fields.
+Each model contains custom modifications to support OASIS communication and additional conversions of the coupling fields.
 The model has primarily been used to produce Australian submissions to CMIP5, which were regarded as highly successful contributions.
 It is also been used by BoM and ARCCSS as a research tool in various studies.

 ACCESS-OM is an intermediate model which replaces the UM model with the fixed CORE atmospheric field data sets.
 It is primarily used for testing within